ng-doc/ng-doc/apps/ng-doc/src/app/docs/content/guides/playground/index.md

 ## Playground example

-NgDoc will detect your component inputs types and create controls for them so you can interact with it in real time, also when changing inputs values, NgDoc will generate a new template that your users can copy and paste into their application
+NgDoc will recognize `@Input` field types and creates controls for them, which allow you to change their values and see how the component changes.

 {{ NgDocActions.playground("TagPlayground") }}